hmanicka/hmanicka.github.io/_posts/2016-12-19-Hello-World.md

 ---
 layout: post
-title: Use Lateral subquery to cut down the Query Run Time
+title: Use Lateral subquery to cut down the Query run time
 published: true
 ---